Streets of Rage 2 - Mega Drive box art

 The Streets

 Urban streets at night.
-The classic beat 'em up environment rendered with striking parallax and detail.
+The classic beat 'em up environment rendered with striking parallax and the widest enemy variety in the early game.

 STAGE 3